 Ruben is a Dutch pastor and social entrepreneur, well-known for building bridges between the financial sector and spirituality.
 As a pastor he fills in for ministers, marries couples and baptises babies, as co-founder of the project Zingeving on the Zuidas (finding meaning in the Amsterdam Financial Sector), he aims to discuss a more human and moral perspective on the financial sector with its employees.
 Recently he opened The New Gate, a modern community house in Amsterdam and Rotterdam dedicated to philosophy, meeting people, and building a kinder society.
 Ruben is adviser at Goldschmeding Foundation and board member at VUMC Foundation and also member of the Dutch Monitoring Commission for banks.
 Dutch Newspaper De Volkskrant called him one of the nation’s most influential people.

 With over 25 years of experience in corporate social responsibility, public affairs and communications, Wouter Vermeulen has extensive knowledge of working directly with government, private sector and not-for profit organisations.
-Within the Coca-Cola Company, one of the world’s most well-known multi-national, he currently spearheads the public policy centre for Europe, Middle East and Africa.
-Previously Corporate Responsibility Director for Coca-Cola Europe, he looked after the coordination and implementation of the health and well-being strategy of the Company.
+Within the Coca-Cola Company, he currently holds the role of Senior Director Sustainability, responsible for driving the corporate sustainability agenda in Europe.
 Wouter started his career as spokesperson to the Belgian Minister for SME’s and Agriculture, André Bourgeois, and State Secretary for Development Cooperation, Réginald Moreels.

 Next event online